Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 Invoca post-call processing services are applied to calls based on network and campaign settings.
 The campaign for the call is determined by the *advertiser_campaign_id_from_network* parameter in the API.

-Additionally, Signals and Custom Data related to the call can be sumbitted during the initial call ingestion step.
+Additionally, Signals and Custom Data related to the call can be submitted during the initial call ingestion step.
 Please note that Signals and Custom Data can also be applied in the future using the :doc:`../signal_api/index`.

 Signals can be any boolean value (e.g. sale, quote, etc), and Custom Data can be any alpha-numeric value (e.g. account type, customer quality score, etc).